jueves

 scented neighs and withers.

-that the mayor ordered never to clean up them.
+that the mayor ordered never to clean them up.

 All was running smoothly till one day my girlfriend